Skip to content

 Diesel is driven by refining capacity, the crack spread versus crude, and industrial/freight demand.
 Distillate strength can flag tight refining and firm economic activity — trade it alongside WTI/Brent to express a refining-margin view.

-The live Gasoil (Diesel) (DIESEL) funding rate is shown above, updated every 2 minutes.
-Funding rates are displayed as annualized percentages for each exchange listing DIESEL perps.
+The live Gasoil (Diesel) funding-rate panel updates every 2 minutes.
+It shows annualized rates for each exchange that lists DIESEL perps.
 A positive rate means long traders pay short traders, while a negative rate means shorts pay longs.

-Gasoil (Diesel) (DIESEL) open interest is broken down by exchange in the chart above, showing the total value of outstanding DIESEL derivative contracts on each platform.
+The Gasoil (Diesel) open-interest chart shows the total value of outstanding DIESEL derivative contracts on each exchange.
 Rising open interest indicates new capital entering the market, while declining OI suggests positions are being closed.

 The Gasoil (Diesel) long/short ratio shows the balance between traders betting on price increases (longs) versus decreases (shorts) across exchanges.
 An extreme ratio in either direction can signal potential reversals as crowded positioning often leads to liquidation cascades.